-As of June 30, 2022, the Company had cash, cash equivalents and marketable securities totaling \$\mathbb{1}70.8\$ million, which the Company believes is sufficient to fund its current operating plan for at least twelve months from the issuance date of its financial statements.
+As of March 31, 2023, the Company had cash, cash equivalents and marketable securities totaling \$\mathbb{Q}\$36.4 million, which the Company believes is sufficient to fund its current operating plan for at least twelve months from the issuance date of its financial statements.
 The Company has historically obtained, and expects to obtain in the future, additional financing to fund its business strategy through: future equity offerings; debt financing; one or more possible licenses, collaborations or other similar arrangements with respect to development and/or commercialization rights of the Company's product candidates; or a combination of the above.
 It is unclear if or when any such transactions will occur, on satisfactory terms or at all.
 The Company's failure to raise capital as and when needed could have a negative impact on its financial condition and its ability to pursue its business strategies.
 If adequate funds are not available to the Company, it could have a material adverse effect on the Company's business, results of operations, and financial condition.
-Market volatility, whether resulting from the global novel coronavirus disease (COVID-19) pandemic, geopolitics or other factors could also adversely impact the Company's ability to access capital when and as needed.
+Market volatility could also adversely impact the Company's investments as well as its ability to access capital when and as needed.
 Failure to raise sufficient capital when needed could require the Company to significantly delay, scale back or discontinue one or more of its product development programs or commercialization efforts, or other aspects of its business plans, and the Company's operating results and financial condition would be adversely affected.